Launch Rehab

 Each profession is regulated by a college that defines what its members can do.

-Physiotherapists are regulated by the College of Physical Therapists of BC (CPTBC).
+Physiotherapists are regulated by the College of Health and Care Professionals of BC (CHCPBC).
 Their scope covers assessment of musculoskeletal and neurological conditions, active rehabilitation, manual therapy and mobilization, exercise prescription, and modalities like IMS (intramuscular stimulation) for clinicians with the additional certification.
 Physiotherapists do not perform spinal manipulation as a routine part of their scope.

-Registered massage therapists are regulated by the College of Massage Therapists of BC (CMTBC).
+Registered massage therapists are regulated by the College of Complementary Health Professionals of BC (CCHPBC).
 Their scope is soft-tissue assessment and treatment — myofascial work, deep tissue, trigger-point release, joint mobilization within soft-tissue scope.
 RMTs do not perform spinal manipulation and do not prescribe exercise programs as the primary intervention.

 Chiropractors in BC are regulated by the College of Complementary Health Professionals of BC (CCHPBC), which absorbed the former College of Chiropractors of BC.
 Their scope includes assessment of the spine and extremities, spinal manipulation (the high-velocity low-amplitude adjustment), mobilization, and soft-tissue techniques.
 Some chiropractors also offer exercise prescription.